hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 At the top of the "Summary" tab, under the "Alerts" header, will be a list of warnings and messages on the quality/important information about the sample.
 These messages are very informative on what may have gone wrong with the sample or other flags that can be set in the `cellranger count` run to gain better results.

 Underneath the "Alerts" header, in green text, are the estimated number of high quality cells in the sample, average reads per cells, and median genes per cell.
-The number of cells will vary depending on how many were loaded in sample preparation, but 500 cells is the **lower limit** for a good quality sample.
-10x also recommends a minimum of 20,000 reads per cell on average.
-The median genes per cell varies widely across samples as it depends on sequencing depth and cell type, making it difficult to establish a good minimal value.
+The number of cells will vary depending on how many were loaded in sample preparation, but some general recommendations are provided below:

+* 500 cells is the **lower limit** for a good quality sample.
+* 10x also recommends a minimum of 20,000 reads per cell on average.
+* **The median genes per cell varies widely** across samples as it depends on sequencing depth and cell type, making it difficult to establish a good minimal value.

-The remaining 4 sections include various metrics (clicking on the grey question mark will show more detailed explanations) that describe the overall quality of the sample.
+The remaining 4 sections include various metrics that describe the overall quality of the sample. _Note that clicking on the grey question mark will show more detailed explanations._

 **Sequencing**